Welcome to Snowpack Tracker for the Bridger-Teton Avalanche Center (BTAC)

 Snowpack Tracker displays derived or manually recorded data sourced from snow study plots and weather stations at Jackson Hole Mountain Resort (JHMR), including Rendezvous Bowl plot (9,580'), Raymer plot (9,360'), Mid-Mountain plot (8,180'), and Rendezvous Summit (10,450').
 This dataset has been maintained by the BTAC and JHMR Ski Patrol since the late 1960s.

 Avalanche hazard ratings are posted daily by BTAC forecasters, using the North American Avalanche Danger Scale, with the following color code:

 Teton area hazard ratings are displayed for three elevation zones: Low (6,000' - 7,500'), Mid (7,500' - 9,000'), High (9,000' - 10,500')

-Avalanche events submitted by the public or recorded by BTAC forecasters are color-coded for crown depth.
+Events submitted by the public or recorded by BTAC forecasters are color-coded for crown depth.
 Note that crown depth is often estimated by observers.
 'Area' includes events from avalanche control work at Jackson Hole Mountain Resort, and 'BC' is all recorded backcountry events.
 Many avalanches occur during periods with limited visibility and/or in remote locations and are not observed or reported.